 Salar De Uyuni (Play with Perspective)

-This endless expanse used to be occupied by Lake Minchin about 30,000 years ago before it completely evaporated and was replaced by Lake Tauca and other small lakes.
+This endless expanse was occupied by Lake Minchin about 30,000 years ago before it completely evaporated and was replaced by Lake Tauca and other small lakes.

-Since there were no drainage outlets due to these lakes’ high altitude location, minerals that originated from the mountains that flowed and settled into these lakes eventually became salt when the lakes dried up.
+Due to these lakes’ high altitude location, there were no drainage outlets, so minerals that originated from the mountains flowed and settled into them, eventually becoming salt when the lakes dried up.

 A rise in temperatures coupled with a change in climate from wet to dry caused the water to slowly evaporate.
 As this water evaporated, high salinity levels caused a thick salt crust to form, leaving behind the impressive salt flat that we see today.
 Water underneath the salt flat continues to evaporate under the heat of the sun, leaving behind more salt on the surface.
 The rate of evaporation is ten times more than precipitation, meaning that Salar de Uyuni is a never ending salt source!